DivekJohns/python/README.md

 # python
-Simple REST API with python and flask
+python programs and a simple flask server api